fivetran/api_framework/examples/mcp/hosted_mcp/README.md

 If both show ✓, proceed to Step 2.
 If you see ✗, ensure variables are exported and reload your shell.

-### Step 2: Install via Gram.ai
+### Step 2: Install via Gram

 1. **Visit the installation page**: [https://app.getgram.ai/mcp/test-demo-fivetran-api-mcp/install](https://app.getgram.ai/mcp/test-demo-fivetran-api-mcp/install)

 2. **Select Cursor IDE** from the available IDE options

-3. **Click Install** - Gram.ai will automatically configure Cursor with the correct MCP settings
+3. **Click Install** - Gram will automatically configure Cursor with the correct MCP settings

 The installation will use your environment variables (`MCP_FIVETRAN_API_BASIC_AUTH_USERNAME` and `MCP_FIVETRAN_API_BASIC_AUTH_PASSWORD`) that you set in Step 1.